 Now, Donald Trump, his team, and Americans across the nation are questioning how Dominion came to dominate the electoral process in the US.

 Dominion’s Denver office is nothing more than a tiny residential space.
 Today, reports on twitter allege that Dominion offices are empty, and executives’ social media accounts are erased.

-Reports have surfaced that Erik Coomer of Colorado and former VP of Dominion, is an active Antifa agent and sabotaged Trump’s re-election with malware.
+Reports have surfaced that Erik Coomer of Colorado and former VP of Dominion, and sabotaged Trump’s re-election with malware.
 Joe Oltmann, founder of FEC United, recounts that Coomer promised to take care of the election and ensure a Biden win several months ago.